Emergent frequency-dependent selection predicts mutation outcomes in complex ecological communities: Lotka-Volterra model

 where the ``stars'' means taking the components of surviving species only.
 The variations thus satisfies

 The trace is simply the resolvent of $A^*$, which can be calculated using random matrix theory.
 The result is \cite{cui2024elementary}

 where $\phi$ is the fraction of surviving species.
-Since we have started with a near steady state of the community, the above expression for $\nu$ should also hold within the short time dynamics.
+Since we have started with a near steady state of the community for the mutation, the above expression for $\nu$ should also hold approximately after the mutation.
 Therefore, we also have

 For the main text, we set $A_{pm}=A_{mp}=\rho$ and the above nicely factorizes into

 Note that this expression is valid only when $\phi<1/4\gamma\sigma^2$, which is an upper bound on the number of surviving species similar to May's stability bound for ecological communities \cite{MayStability}.
 This is the species packing bound referred in the main text.